 Ranging information (e.g., from known beacons, WiFi, or GPS), if available, is used to constrain location results.
 In addition to ranging to known beacons, the NEON algorithms support ranging between people operating close together (for example, two people walking side by side can share their locations to enhance accuracy).

-Received sensor information is then used to infer site maps, building features, and other landmarks (distinct building and transition features) dynamically as people move about an area or building.
+Received sensor information is then used to infer site maps, including building features and signatures (structural features such as stairwells and elevators, and magnetic as well as RF signatures).
+This information is mapped dynamically as people move about an area or building.
 Information from multiple people moving about in the same building is merged to deliver crowd-sourced enhancements to inferred maps, delivering accurate features maps that enhance location estimates.

 Given known maps, feature or floor plan information, accuracy will be further increased as NEON will match location estimates and inferred maps and features to known building maps and features.

 The unique and patented NEON Navigation Engine, along with APIs for integrating with third party platforms and applications, delivers both mapping and improved location indoors and in other environments without reliable GPS.